syntaxboard/postgres-docker/README.md

 # postgres-docker

 # Creating and filling a Postgres DB with Docker Compose
-This project create tables and fill the tables in a Postgres data base.
-The tables and data that create are in sql/ folder
+A PostgreSQL database is created and filled with tables in this project.Tables and data are stored in the sql folder.

 # Parameteres for Docker Compose
 | Parameter          | Description|